 However, you may find yourself still unsure of what to do.
-Below I will run through a few weighing strategies.
-My suggestion is to read through them and see if one really resonates with you.
+Below I’ll run through a few weighing strategies.
+My suggestion is to read through them all and see if one resonates with you.
 Commit and try it on for size for a bit.

-(If Susie sees that she has gained weight, she struggles to adhere to her habits since “they aren’t working anyway”.
-If she sees weight loss then she gets a little lax with her nutrition because she feels like she has some little wiggle room.
+(If Susie sees that she’s gained weight, she struggles to adhere to her habits since “they aren’t working anyway.”
+If she sees weight loss, then she gets a little lax with her nutrition because she feels like she has a little wiggle room.)

 In this case, progress can be monitored with something as simple as a pair of jeans.
 Preferably choose a pair that fits well or is even a little snug.
 Don’t go for your high school jeans though; I suspect that won’t end well.
 Try these pants on once a month.

 Another way to reveal if your diet and exercise program are producing the results that you want is by tracking your habits.
-Now, this is powerful because it is what you DO each day that is entirely responsible for your progress or lack thereof.
+This is a powerful practice because it’s what you DO each day that is entirely responsible for your progress or lack thereof.

 You can keep a tally of this with a simple pen and paper, an Excel sheet, or an app such as Habit Bull.

 Monthly weigh-ins are nice because 30 days is enough time to see the outcome of the changes that you have made.
 And, it is frequent enough to make a course correction, if needed.

 The downside to monthly weigh-ins is that our weight can vary a lot from day to day.
 A salty dinner out or an intense workout that led to muscle edema can easily throw the number off.

 Weekly weigh-ins tend to be the common among fitness progress.
 This is because frequent monitoring means frequent feedback.
 This is helpful if the individual is on a more aggressive weight loss plan.
-For those of us doing it the slow and sustainable way, a week may not be enough time to see results but it is really nice for seeing the trend over time.
+For those of us doing it the slow and sustainable way, a week may not be enough time to see results, but it is really nice for seeing the trend over time.

 Daily monitoring of weight has some pretty strong advantages AND disadvantages.
 While the monthly and weekly weigh-ins work well for many, the daily weigh-in is superb for some and superbly awful for others.

 Anyone who weighs in 365 days a year will tell you that the number can change a lot from day-to-day.
 As mentioned earlier, there are constant water fluctuations that happen and these can make a pretty significant difference on the scale.

-On the other side of the coin, checking in daily can become a real burden and detriment to success if bodyweight becomes an obsession.
+On the other side of the coin, checking in daily can become a real burden and detriment to success if you’re obsessively weighing yourself.
 When taking the number to heart, we miss the fact that no one gains or loses pounds of body fat in one day.

 Use daily weigh-ins cautiously.

-No doubt weighing ourselves is a HOT TOPIC.
-While the number on the scale may feel the most accurate measurement of our health and fitness success, there is a much broader net to cast that encompasses our joy and quality of life.
+No doubt weighing ourselves is a hot topic.
+While the number on the scale may feel like the most accurate measurement of our health and fitness success, there’s a much broader net to cast that encompasses our joy and quality of life.